Cosmoglobe/zodipy/paper/paper.md

 `ZodiPy` has been rapidly adopted by the astronomy community, and the package has already been used by several research projects (see @2023arXiv230617219A;
-@2023arXiv230617226R; @Tsumura2023; @Avitan2023; @Hanzawa2024), for instance in
-assisting the coming NASA Roman Space Telescope in determining its observational fields, or to modeling data obtained aboard the Hayabusa2 JAXA satellite.

-`ZodiPy` has been rapidly adopted by the astronomy community, and the package has already been used by several research projects (see @2023arXiv230617219A;
 @2023arXiv230617226R; @Tsumura2023; @Avitan2023; @Hanzawa2024), for instance,
 in assisting the coming NASA Roman Space Telescope in determining its observational fields or modeling the data obtained aboard the Hayabusa2 JAXA satellite.